IT50/book/en/lab/gnu-linux/cryptographic-hash.md

 We use the `sha256sum` utility to compute the SHA-2 256 hash of a given input.

 To hash the text you then type into the terminal, use `sha256sum`.
 The text is encoded with your terminal’s text encoding and then sent to `sha256sum`.
-To finish the input, issue ++ctrl+D++.
+To finish the input, issue ++ctrl+d++.
 Note that the inclusion of a newline character (produced by ++enter++) will make the input different.

 To hash a file, use `sha256sum file_name`.